elastic/terraform-provider-ec/README.md

 We now have Terraform provider for Elastic Stack https://github.com/elastic/terraform-provider-elasticstack which should be used for any operations on Elastic Stack products.

+## Support

+Support tickets related to the terraform provider can be opened with Elastic, however, since terraform is a 3rd party tool (by Hashicorp) which Elastic has no full control over, we will not be able to treat support requests as severity-1(immediate time frame).
+Also, since urgent production-related terraform issues can be resolved via regular API or UI interaction, we ask customers to resort to such methods in case of urgent deployment downtime or issue.

 ## Example usage

 _These examples are forward looking and might use an unreleased version, for a current view of working examples, please refer to the [Terraform registry documentation](https://registry.terraform.io/providers/elastic/ec/latest/docs)._